telefonicaid/fiware-cygnus/flume/README.md

 The creation of the `plugins.d` directory is related to the installation of third-party software, like Cygnus.

-Then, the developed classes must be packaged in a Java jar file; this can be done by including the dependencies in the package:
+Then, the developed classes must be packaged in a Java jar file; this can be done by including the dependencies in the package (**recommended**):

     $ git clone https://github.com/telefonicaid/fiware-connectors.git
     $ git checkout <branch>